dylan-jayatilaka/tonto/README.md

 * `exuberant-tags`
 * `cscope`
+* `gnuplot`

 With these and `vim` you can syntax highlight, jump to tags under your cursor (e.g. routines, types, or macros) and have Tonto-library-specific code completion.

+### On Mac

+The compilation procedure is the same as for Linux, but you have to first install the [brew](http://brew.sh/) package manager, and then use that to install the GNU Linux software.

 ### On Windows